stasbel/dotfiles/README.md

 * "Do Not Disturb" auto setting
 * Mission Control apps grouping and switch off separate spaces for displays.

+## JetBrains Settings

+* "Keymap" profile is per-device base.
+* "Code Style" and "Inspections" is per-project base.
+* Other stuff is synced through account.

 ## Licence

 [MIT](LICENSE)